praveenbalijepalli/MLOps-Zoomcamp/Week4-Deployment/week_4_deployment_README.md

    ```

-Note: Unable to add predictions folder to the repository as the predictions file size is ~ 58MB i.e. it is >25MB which is the limit of the file we can upload in a repository.
+Note: Unable to add predictions folder to the repository as the predictions file size is ~ 58MB i.e. it is > 25MB which is the maximum file size limit for upload in a repository.
 When running the code, please create predictions folder and run the week_4_deployment.ipynb file.